jmolendijk/dataV2-labs/module-3/RecSys-Spotify-Million-Playlists/README.md

 ├── evaluation/                    <- Evaluation results in csv ├── modeling-notebooks/            <- Notebooks with models and evaluation ├── README.md                      <- High level readme file
-└── src/                           <- .py files provided with data set and containing scripts to obtain basic descriptive statistics of the dataset
+└── src/                           <- scripts provided with data set to to obtain basic descriptive statistics of the dataset
 ```